Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Humanities/BUFFER.md

 # World Bank (IMF)

 Organisation that lends money to struggling countries, but imposes neo-liberal economic policies, e.g. reduction of subsidies, wages, to attract foreign investors

-## 2024-10-15

-# Taj Mahal

-Tomb of queen Mumtaz Mahal built by Shah Jahan

-Has mosque on the left side and jawab on the right side

-> [!abstract] Jawab
-> Non-functioning mosque built for symmetry
-> `Lit.` answer

-#